vogelito/glacierprotocol/_docs/overview.md

 Just as Glacier, CryptoGlacier is also intended for:

-* **Large amounts of money ($100,000+)**: CryptoGlacier thoroughly considers corner cases such as obscure vectors for malware infection, personal estate planning, human error resulting in loss of funds, and so on.
+* **Large amounts of money ($100,000+)**: CryptoGlacier thoroughly considers corner cases such as obscure vectors for malware infection, human error resulting in loss of funds, and so on.
 Even if your crypto holdings are more modest, it's worth considering using CryptoGlacier.
-If Bitcoin proves successful as a global currency, it will appreciate 10x (or much more) in the coming years.
-Security will become increasingly important if your holdings appreciate and Bitcoin becomes a more attractive target for thieves.
+If crypto proves successful as a technology, it will appreciate 10x (or much more) in the coming years.
+Security will become increasingly important if your holdings appreciate and crypto becomes a more attractive target for thieves.
-The "Protocol Overview" section also describes some lower-security, lower-cost approaches to self-managed storage that may be more appropriate for smaller amounts of funds.
+Consider [Glacier Protocol](https://glacierprotocol.org/) if you're looking for personal storage.
 * **Long-term storage**: CryptoGlacier not only considers the crypto security landscape today, but also a future world where crypto is much more valuable and attracts many more security threats.